 Discover new Fonio Super-Grain!

-Fonio is a delicious, gluten-free, nutrient-dense, low GI ancient grain that can be cooked in just 3 minutes and used as an alternative to rice, couscous or quinoa in salads, soups, porridge or side dishes.
+Delicious, naturally gluten-free and low GI, fonio can be cooked in just 3 minutes and is a sustainable, nutritious alternative to rice, couscous or quinoa.
 But more than that, it provides life-changing income to women farmers in the African Sahel and restores degraded soils.
-Truly an 'Aduna food' for the future of the planet.
+Truly a "Food of the Future" as heralded by WWF.

-Described as the “new quinoa” by The Times and foodies around the world, it is set to be one of the hottest health foods of 2020 and we are proud to be the first to introduce it to the UK.
+Described as the “new quinoa” by The Times and foodies around the world, it is set to be one of the hottest health foods of the decade and we are proud to be the first to introduce it to the UK.

 So What is Fonio?